gioma68/pentaho-oidc-sso/README.md

 The extension is tested with: **Pentaho-Platform 5.4.0 CE**, **MITREid 1.2.0**, **WSO2 IS 5.1.0**.

-The instruction below intends that you have Pentaho platform installed and configured.
+The instruction below intends that you have Pentaho platform installed and configured, one OAuth/OIDC server (MITREid or WSO2 IS).

 ##Compilation